Real Luxury is a perfect fit

 After 5 years in the sushi business, and working her way to a head chef position in Fort Worth, TX, Taylor made the decision to pursue the path her heart was leading down.

 Growing the Business

-Once Taylor began working with multiple body shapes it never ceased to amaze her how a few stiffened strips of cloth could morph a figure for the good or bad.
+Once she began working with multiple body shapes it never ceased to amaze her how a few stiffened strips of cloth could morph a figure for the good or bad.
 A beautiful lesson came of it as well.
 She had to ask what really is a “standard size”?

 With bras and corsets, if the unique form of the individual wearing it is not taken into account, the desired outcome could be the exact opposite.
 With so many different shapes there really is no “standard”, instead she structured her sizes as a starting point.

 To Taylor the corset has become a symbol of personal power and a cherished friend that has supported and held her tightly over the years.

 Taylor’s waist trainer product was originally worn after an accident as a personal solution to support her back while sitting at a sewing machine.